-- d.
-Building Massing and Height shall be designed to break up long monolithic b - Buildings exceeding 135 feet in length along an existing or proposed right-of- - Modulations shall be a minimum of 10 feet wide and shall project or recess a - e.
-Architectural Elevation Design elevations facing public streets shall be designed - Building elevations shall be designed with vertical bays or articulated architect pilasters, banding and change in materials or colors. - ii.
-Buildings shall be designed with a recognizable architectural base on all facad architectural façade features and color changes. - Building elevations facing West Boulevard, Elmin, and the unopened right-ofto banding, medallions or design features or materials will be provided to av - Roof Form and Articulation roof form and lines shall be designed to avoid th - i.
-Long pitched or flat roof lines shall avoid continuous expanses without variati For pitched roofs the minimum allowed is 4:12 excluding buildings with a flat r - have a pitched roof.
-Roof top HVAC and related mechanical equipment will be screened from pub Service Area Screening - service areas such as dumpsters, refuse areas, red with the requirements of the Ordinance.
-Such design shall include a minimum - dumpster and recycling areas is generally depicted on the Rezoning Plan. h.
-Meter banks will be screened from adjoining properties and from the abutting 6.
-Open Space: - Improved open space areas will be provided as generally depicted on the Rea structures as applicable and appropriate to the proposed amenity area.
-The The Petitioner will design the storm water and water quality structure propos - An improved urban open space area will also be provided along West Blvd. mmmm - a.
-The location, size and type of storm water management systems depicted on this rezoning.
-Adjustments may be necessary in order to accommodate actua b.
-The Site will comply with the Tree Ordinance.
+- Building Massing and Height shall be designed to break up long monolithic building forms as follows: - Buildings exceeding 135 feet in length along an existing or proposed right-of-way shall include modulations of the building massing/facade plane (such as recesses, projections, and architectural details).
+Modulations shall be a minimum of 10 feet wide and shall project or recess a minimum of 4 feet extending up and down through the building façade. - e.
+Architectural Elevation Design elevations facing public streets shall be designed to create visual interest as follows: - Building elevations shall be designed with vertical bays or articulated architectural façade features which may include but not be limited to a combination of exterior wall offsets, projections, recesses, - pilasters, banding and change in materials or colors.
+Buildings shall be designed with a recognizable architectural base on all facades facing West Boulevard.
+Such base may be executed through use of Preferred Exterior Building Materials or articulated - architectural façade features and color changes. - Building elevations facing West Boulevard, Elmin, and the unopened right-of-way shall not have expanses of blank walls greater than 20 feet in all directions and architectural features such as but to limited to banding, medallions or design features or materials will be provided to avoid a sterile, unarticulated blank treatment of such walls. - Roof Form and Articulation roof form and lines shall be designed to avoid the appearance of a large monolithic roof structure as follows: - Long pitched or flat roof lines shall avoid continuous expanses without variation by including changes in height and/or roof form, to include but not be limited to gables, hips, dormers or parapets. - For pitched roofs the minimum allowed is 4:12 excluding buildings with a flat roof and parapet walls.
+This standard will not apply to roofs on dormers, balconies, or other minor building elements that may - Roof top HVAC and related mechanical equipment will be screened from public view at grade from the nearest street - Service Area Screening - service areas such as dumpsters, refuse areas, recycling and storage shall be screened from view with materials and design to be compatible with principal structures and in compliance with the requirements of the Ordinance.
+Such design shall include a minimum 20 percent Preferred Exterior Building Materials when walls or fences are used to screen these areas.
+The location of the proposed dumpster and recycling areas is generally depicted on the Rezoning Plan.

+Meter hanks will be screened from adjoining properties and from the abutting public streets including the unchange the wastern properties.

+- Improved open space areas will be provided as generally depicted on the Rezoning Plan.
+The proposed open space amenity areas will be improved with landscaping, seating areas, hardscape elements and shade structures as applicable and appropriate to the proposed amenity area.
+The improved open space area will contain a minimum of 8,000 square feet. - The Petitioner will design the storm water and water quality structure proposed along West Blvd. so that it is attractively landscaped and screened from West Boulevard - An improved urban open space area will also be provided along West Blvd.
+This open space area will be improved with a seating area, landscaping, hardscape elements, and lighting. - a.
+The location, size and type of storm water management systems depicted on the Rezoning Plan are subject to review and approval as part of the full development plan submittal and are not implicitly approved with